Henry055/RokucraftWiki/docs/nations/air/mastery.md

 ## Sub-bending

 **Spiritual Projection** - An ability developed by only highly spiritual people, deeply connected to non-materialistic things.
-Spiritual Projection allows the bender to leave his material body and move freely as a spirit of himself.
+Spiritual Projection allows the bender to leave their material body and move freely as a spirit of themselves.

-**Sound Bending** - A form of bending where the user kinetically manipulates sound waves and uses them to attack his opponents or to sense sonic vibrations around him to detect obstacles.
+**Sound Bending** - A form of bending where the user kinetically manipulates sound waves and uses them to attack their opponents or to sense sonic vibrations around them to detect obstacles.

 ## Special Skills